Error-331/code_tests/docs/bible/links.md

 Remove Hindrances - July 23 (We should be a burning and shining light to those who sit in darkness and in the shadow of death; We should be a burning and shining light to those who sit in darkness and in the shadow of death);

 Perverse Generation - July 24 (Pray for this lost generation);

+Preparing Fish - July 25 (Having faith in Jesus opens the door to every impossibility the mind can imagine);